jakartaee/specifications/webprofile/11/_index.md

 ### Removals, deprecations or backwards incompatible changes
 <!-- List here -->
 * Prune ManagedBeans
-* Remove use of SecurityManager
+* Remove all use of SecurityManager

 ### Minimum Java SE Version
 <!-- Specify the minimum required Java SE version for this specification -->